-In 2013, my church encouraged us to read the entire Bible as a congregation.
-I’m pleased to report that not only did I complete that goal, but I also finished yesterday, a few days early.
-I celebrate my accomplishment and all that I learned about God in the process, but I also revel in putting the task behind me.
+Last year, my church encouraged us to read the entire Bible as a congregation.
+I’m pleased to report that not only did I complete that goal, but I also finished early.
+I celebrate my accomplishment and all that I learned about God in the process, but I’m also glad to put the task behind me.

 Reading three or four chapters a day is simply a faster pace than I presently enjoy.
 Not that this was always the case.
 I was a teenager the first time I read the entire Bible.
 By spending an hour a day, I read straight through from Genesis to Revelation in two and a half months, while on summer break.
 This did much to help me see the Bible as a whole and not in disparate parts.
 I also saw the story arc from Adam to John, or more correctly, from creation in Genesis 1 and 2 to re-creation in Revelation 21 and 22.